-So, its been very difficult for them.
+SARHADDI NELSON: So, it's been very difficult for them.
 They have had to tread very carefully.
 At the same time, there are insurgents still out there, shooting pretty regularly to try and draw the Marines out.
 What the Marines suspect is they're hoping to get them to come forward enough that perhaps they will step on one of these IEDs that have not been uncovered yet.

 MONTAGNE: And as you say, you've come under quite a bit of fire, am I right?

-NELSON: Thats correct.
-Its sporadic and its ineffective, as the Marines call it.
-I mean, it's - it doesnt - they're not using the most sophisticated weapons, although periodically they seem to pull out DShK or some other, you know, high caliber machine gun that they have.
-But its basically - I mean, you cant just ignore it, because, obviously, you dont want these people getting closer.
+SARHADDI NELSON: That's correct.
+It's sporadic and it's ineffective, as the Marines call it.
+I mean, it's - it doesn't - they're not using the most sophisticated weapons, although periodically they seem to pull out DShK or some other, you know, high caliber machine gun that they have.
+But it's basically - I mean, you can't just ignore it, because, obviously, you don't want these people getting closer.